 Thermal mass is the ability of the fabric of a building to absorb and store heat.
-Effectively utilised as part of a whole building HVAC strategy, it can reduce cooling loads and, in some cases, remove the requirement to provide air conditioning entirely.
+Effectively utilised as part of a whole building HVAC strategy, it can reduce the energy required for cooling and, in some buildings, remove the requirement to provide air conditioning entirely.
 Thermal mass can also be used to provide heating but this article deals only with cooling, and specifically in multi-storey, non-domestic buildings.

-There is a common belief that heavyweight buildings are more effective than lightweight alternatives in mobilising optimum levels of thermal mass.
-This has probably arisen because buildings such as old churches and castles are cool in the summer.
+There is a common belief that heavyweight buildings are more effective than lightweight alternatives in mobilising optimum levels of thermal mass for cooling.
+This has probably arisen because buildings such as old churches and castles generally remain cool, even in the hottest of summers.
 However, the main reason that such buildings remain cool has nothing to do with their heavyweight construction.
-It is because they have very relatively few windows, which reduces solar gain, and are relatively lightly populated, which reduces internal gains.
+It is because they have relatively few windows, which reduces solar gain, and are usually lightly populated, which reduces internal gains.

-In modern buildings, the greatest accessible mass is found in the concrete slabs which commonly form the upper floors.
-Independent research has shown that the optimum thickness of concrete floor slab for providing thermal mass on a diurnal cycle of heating and cooling is 75 - 100mm (see right).
+In modern multi-storey, non-domestic buildings, the greatest accessible thermal mass is generally found in the concrete slabs which commonly form the upper floors.
+Independent research has shown that the optimum thickness of concrete floor slab for providing accessible thermal mass on a diurnal cycle of heating and cooling in the UK is 75 - 100mm.
 This thickness of concrete floor slab is available in almost all steel-framed buildings.

-- Reducing reliance on mechanical services to achieve comfort
+- Reducing reliance on mechanical services to achieve thermal comfort

-- Stabilising daily temperatures in both summer and winter, giving greater comfort to the occupants
+- Stabilising daily temperatures in both summer and winter, giving greater thermal comfort to the occupants

 - Reducing peak loading on the HVAC plant for both the heating and cooling systems

 - Potentially reducing running costs and energy use